-All readings from the Peters book are marked with a T in the reading schedule.
-Readings to be retrieved from publicly available websites are marked with a W. Readings marked with an E are electronic journal articles that can be retrieved through the Western Library website.
+All readings from the Peters book are marked with a \mathbf{T} in the reading schedule.
+Readings to be retrieved from publicly available websites are marked with a \mathbf{W} .
+Readings marked with an \mathbf{E} are electronic journal articles that can be retrieved through the Western Library website.
 All other readings are made available as PDFs on the course website.
-The reading load will average approximately 60 pages per week.